IIFA Awards: 'Shershaah' leads with top honours, Vicky Kaushal dedicates award to Irrfan - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The event came to a close with a special tribute to music composer singer Bappi Lahiri by actor Shahid Kapoor.
 The “Jersey” star danced on Lahiri’s chartbusters like “Yaad aa raha hai tera pyaar, “Tamma Tamma”, “Raat Baaki”, “I am a disco dancer”.

 Actors Aishwarya Rai Bachchan, Tamannaah Bhatia, Lara Dutta, Bobby Deol, Nargis Fakhri, Urvashi Rautela, producer Boney Kapoor, Ramesh Taurani among others were also present at the ceremony.
-(Agencies)
+(PTI)

 IIFA Awards: ‘Shershaah’ leads with top honours, Vicky Kaushal dedicates award to Irrfan